merledu/common_peripheral_vips/verif/vips/spi/README.md

 ## Working of verification IP

-Note: Configuration and testing of the is completely randomize by UVM testing environment for all internal registers of the core.
+Note: Configuration and testing of the SPI master core is completely randomize by UVM testing environment for all internal registers of the DUT.

-#### Configuration the timer
+#### Configuration/Testing of the core

 1. Reset the SPI master core.
+2.

 #### Activation the timer